nikitavoloboev/data/docs/travel/visited/germany.md

 # Germany

-Quite sad that it seems [majority of Germany government appears to be fully bought off](https://twitter.com/ViolavonCramon/status/1535621476707098624) by [Russia](russia.md).
-Not mentioning their unwise decisions to phase out nuclear and [become fully dependent on Russian gas](https://twitter.com/micsolana/status/1538960802782228480).
+Quite sad that [Germany government](https://twitter.com/ViolavonCramon/status/1535621476707098624) decided to appease [Russia](russia.md) with its policies of [minimal military help to Ukraine](https://www.reddit.com/r/worldnews/comments/vuru3u/ukraine_cant_have_natostyle_security_guarantees/) due to fear of getting cut off from Russia's gas supply.
+It's the only reason the war was allowed to happen in the first place.

+What's even more tragic is that some [minor political 'green party' managed to ban off nuclear in Germany](https://twitter.com/mark_lynas/status/1545345583262695424).
+I hope things change and change soon because further reliance on non EU made energy sources means no good prosperous future for whole of EU.
+There's lots of fascinating research happening to [solve fusion](https://astralcodexten.substack.com/p/your-book-review-the-future-of-fusion) so will see.
+Current situation is [truly tragic](https://twitter.com/micsolana/status/1538960802782228480).

 Aside from those geopolitical failures, Germany seems like a nice place to live in if you ignore the super high taxes.
 Berlin is [one of](visited.md) my favorite cities to visit.
+The food and people there are amazing.

 ## Notes